 The Dangers of Detoxing at Home

-Detox triggers withdrawal symptoms, and regardless of the type of substance these symptoms can be severe enough to lead to a relapse.
-Relapse can cause an overdose, which may be fatal.
-For this reason, detox should never be attempted alone, without supervision.
-For anyone detoxing from benzodiazepines or alcohol, there are other, specific risks that can be fatal, making it especially imperative to seek professional support and medical care for detox.
+Detox triggers withdrawal symptoms, and regardless of the type of substance these symptoms can be severe enough to lead to serious medical complications or a relapse.
+For this reason, detox should never be attempted alone, without professional medical supervision.
+For anyone detoxing from alcohol or benzodiazepines, there are other, specific risks that can be serious or even fatal, making it especially imperative to seek professional support and medical care for detox.

 Detox is the first step to recovery from drug or alcohol addiction, but it is a difficult step to take.
-If you or a loved one is trying to stop using, detox is necessary and will likely trigger uncomfortable withdrawal symptoms.
+If you or a loved one is trying to stop using, detox is necessary and will likely trigger uncomfortable and potentially dangerous withdrawal symptoms.

-There are some very serious risks of trying to detox without professional supervision, including relapse and overdose as well as drug-specific risks.
+There are some very serious risks of trying to detox without professional medical supervision, including relapse and overdose as well as other risks.
 Never try to do this at home.
 Instead, turn to a professional treatment center to detox and manage withdrawal safely.

 What Is Withdrawal?